NormalVR/Normcore-Documentation/src/realtime/common-questions.md

 ### I’m trying to store my player’s health in a RealtimeComponent on my avatar.
 How can I let other players modify this values or others?
 RealtimeAvatar sets the ownership of the root RealtimeView to the local client.
 This is to ensure that only the local client can modify the avatar.
 Only the local player can update values in RealtimeComponents on their own avatars.
 This is intentional!
 We recommend that you don’t try to clear ownership of the avatar—you’re going to be in a world of hurt if you do.

-///TODO: Link to Nathaniel’s guide on storing it in the scene?
+// TODO: Link to Nathaniel’s guide on storing it in the scene?

 ## RealtimeTransform
 ***